-Recently, I’ve been painting a semi-abstract oil painting on Italian linen titled Open shore, Lindisfarne.
+Recently, I’ve been painting a semi-abstract original oil painting on Italian linen titled Open shore, Lindisfarne.

 It is inspired by my late spring, early summer visits to the sandy beach and coastline at Ross sands near Lindisfarne in Northumberland.

 The open beach, fresh air and open skies over the sea was delightful to experience, bringing about feelings of peacefulness, happiness and a sense of wellbeing.